Pope Victor III

 Pope Victor III (c.
-1026 – 16 September 1087), was the head of the Catholic Church and ruler of the Papal States from 24 May 1086 to his death.
-He was the successor of Pope Gregory VII, yet his pontificate is far less notable than his time as Desiderius, the great abbot of Montecassino.
+1026 – 16 September 1087), born Dauferio Epifani Del Zotto, was the head of the Catholic Church and ruler of the Papal States from 24 May 1086 to his death.
+He was the successor of Pope Gregory VII, yet his pontificate is far less notable than his time as Desiderio da Montecassino, the great abbot of Monte Cassino.
+He is the most recent lawfully elected pope to have taken the pontifical name "Victor".

 His failing health was the factor that made him so reluctant to accept his pontifical election and his health was so poor that he fell to illness during his coronation.
-The only literary work of his that remains is his "Dialogues" on the miracles performed by Benedict of Nursia and other saints at Montecassino.
+The only literary work of his that remains is his Dialogues on the miracles performed by Benedict of Nursia and other saints at Monte Cassino.

-Pope Leo XIII beatified him on 23 July 1887.

 Family

 Daufer was born in c.
 1026.
-He obtained permission to enter the monastery of S. Sophia at Benevento.
+The Catholic Encyclopedia states his father died in 1047 in battle.
+He obtained permission to enter the monastery of St. Sophia at Benevento.